AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 The third tag is Power, which indicates the strength of the item's abilities and the impact it would have on a character's potential.
 The tiers of Power are Aesthetic, for items that do not confer any mechanical bonuses, Minor, Major, Epic, and Ultimate.

 There are a selection of additional tags that any item can have.
 Craftable is for items forged and transmuted by people's hands, which are also items that are easier to purchase or to have custom made.
+Mundane is for items that have no magical properties, and will continue to function under any anti-magic effects.
 Miracle is for items created by magical phenomena or rituals lost to time, such the item couldn't be created again.
 Sacred is for the Sacred Treasures of Sumiriku, items that have legendary tales told of them or have close ties to divinity.

 }}